Last updated on March 8th, 2023 at 09:15 am

 - Centers for Disease Control and Prevention: The CDC is another great resource to find out what is happening where.

-Travel insurance is a must when travelling in Africa (or anywhere else in my opinion).
+Travel insurance is SO important when travelling in Africa (or anywhere else in my opinion).
+Please take my advice and make sure you have it before you travel.

 For example, if your appendix bursts whilst we are in the Serengeti, you will need to be evacuated by helicopter to Nairobi.
-Without insurance, you would need to pay for that out of your own pocket.
+Without insurance, you would need to pay for that helicopter out of your own pocket.
+Medical bills in Africa can reach into the thousands – even more, if you need an emergency flight home!

 I usually use World Nomads, Outbacker, or InsureandGo.
-However, not all policies cover everything, so it’s always best to double-check that they cover your planned activities (things like mountaineering and bungy jumping aren’t covered in many basic insurance policies) and the areas you are visiting.
+However their basic policies do not cover all activities, so it’s always best to double-check that they cover you for the things you want to do (things like hiking over 4000m, white water rafting, and bungy jumping aren’t covered in many basic insurance policies) and the areas you are visiting.

 Please always read the small print.